CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 <https://aws.amazon.com/blogs/security/how-to-add-dns-filtering-to-your-nat-instance-with-squid/>

-I want to use this proxy for the container `rust_dev_cnt`.
+I want to use this proxy for the container `rust_dev_vscode_cnt`.
 Container-to-container networking can be complex.

 Podman works with `pods`, that make networking easy.
 This is usually the simplest approach for two rootless containers to communicate.
 Putting them in a `pod` allows them to communicate directly over `localhost`.